dariusf/fable/docs.md

 ## Syntax

 Fable is a Markdown dialect.
+This has several advantages.

-New constructs are encoded as Markdown elements, so editor tooling works.
+- New constructs are encoded as Markdown elements, so editor tooling works -- syntax highlighting, folding and jumping to headings, structural editing, etc.
+- There is no need to reinvent mechanisms for typesetting, formatting, escaping into HTML, including code blocks, etc.
+- There is a clear distinction between prose, code, and meta constructs.

 ### Prose